wolftype/versor_1.0/README.md

 Pablo Colapinto
 wolftype@gmail.com

+    "As long as algebra and geometry have been separated, their progress have been slow and their uses limited; but when these two sciences have been united, they have lent each mutual forces, and have marched together towards perfection."
+Joseph Louis Lagrange (1736–1813)

 ---
 # README CONTENTS: INTRODUCTION | ELEMENTS AND OPERATORS | COMPILATION | DEPENDENCIES
 ---

+To INSTALL please read the INSTALL file

 ---
 # 1. INTRODUCTION
 ---

 Welcome to Versor!
-This package provides operations and draw routines for conformal geometric algebra.
-It is designed to make graphical experimentation of geometric algebra within a C++ environment easier.
+This package provides operations and draw routines for conformal geometric algebra, a revolutionizing spatial computing model.
+VERSOR is designed to make graphical experimentation of conformal geometric algebra within a C++ environment easier.
 It comes bundled with a GPL gui builder (mat.ucsb.edu/glv/) made by my colleagues in the MAT program.
 You can use this library to draw geometrical things, explore spherical and hyperbolic spaces, transformations, design robots, etc.  I am using it for my PhD on bio-inspired engineering.

 I first developed "Versor" while reading "Geometric Algebra for Computer Science" by Leo Dorst, Daniel Fontijne, and Stephen Mann.
 It's a great book and if you're reading this you should read that.